 19th October 2018

-Jersey’s digital best were honoured at an exciting new awards ceremony last night and Digital Jersey is proud to announce that the 2018 Jersey TechAwards winners are as follows:
+An exciting new awards ceremony honoured Jersey’s digital best last night.
+Digital Jersey is proud to announce that the 2018 Jersey TechAwards winners are as follows.

 - Digital Company of the Year – JT

-- Digital Start-Up of the Year – Pinpoint
+- Start-Up of the Year, Digital – Pinpoint

 - Best Use of Technology in Education – Beaulieu Convent School